 Struggling to grasp the difference between WordPress vs Drupal?
-We may be a managed WordPress hosting provider, but that doesn’t mean we think that WordPress is the only way to build a website (even though there are lots of good reasons to use WordPress).
+We may be a WordPress hosting provider, but that doesn’t mean we think that WordPress is the only way to build a website (even though there are lots of good reasons to use WordPress).

 We already compared Squarespace to WordPress.
 Now, in this post, we’ll dig into Drupal, another popular content management system, and see how it stacks up with WordPress.